cockroachdb/docs/v2.1/managed-connect-to-your-cluster.md

 ---
 title: Connect to Your Managed Cluster
-summary:
+summary: Learn how to connect and start interacting with your cluster.
 toc: true
 build_for: [managed]
 ---

-Once your Managed CockroachDB cluster is available and you've [set your password](managed-sign-up-for-a-cluster.html#set-your-password) and [signed in](managed-sign-up-for-a-cluster.html#sign-in), you can start interacting with your cluster using [the Console](#use-the-console), [CockroachDB SQL client](#use-the-cockroachdb-sql-client), or a [Postgres-compatible driver or ORM](#use-a-postgres-driver-or-orm).
+Once your Managed CockroachDB cluster is available and you've [set your  SQL username password](managed-sign-up-for-a-cluster.html#set-your-password) and [signed in](managed-sign-up-for-a-cluster.html#sign-in), you can start interacting with your cluster.

 ## Before you begin